ACCESS FINANCIAL – WHY

 The short answer is no. Even if you do not have a tax liability in the work country, you are likely to have to pay taxes on your foreign earnings at home.
-Furthermore, the ‘183 day rule’ or ‘six month rule’ only applies where there is an income tax convention between your home and destination countries, and generally only if you are employed.
+Furthermore, the ‘183-day rule’ or ‘six month rule’ only applies where there is an income tax convention between your home and destination countries, and generally only if you are employed.
 In the EU/EFTA area you can expect that:

 The answer will often be ‘yes’, provided you become non-tax resident in your home country.
-That involves informing your tax authorities, remaining abroad for a minimum prescribed period of time, and returning only for limited numbers of days in any year.
+That involves informing your tax authorities, remaining abroad for a minimum prescribed time, and returning only for limited numbers of days in any year.

-If you are self employed, you should keep a monthly record of these and forward them to your local partner accountant at the end of the contract, (or tax year, if sooner), so that the expenses can be claimed on your tax return.
+If you are employed, this may not always be possible.
+If you are self-employed, you should keep a monthly record of these and forward them to your local partner accountant at the end of the contract, (or tax year, if sooner), so that the expenses can be claimed on your tax return.